davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

   memory_mb = 256
 ```

-Now `fly deploy` your app connector, and let's update your Tailscale hujson file.
+Now `fly deploy` your app connector, and let's update your Tailscale policy file.

-First, create a new tag for your app connector in `tagOwners`
+First, create a new tag for your app connector in `tagOwners`:

 ```json